alessgomez/CSSECDV-MCO/README.md

 - [index.js](https://github.com/alessgomez/CSSECDV-MCO/blob/main/index.js): the main file used to execute the web application

 ## Follow the steps below to run the application locally:
-1. Clone the repository or download the zipped folder.
+1. Clone the repository or download and extract the zipped folder.
 2. Open a command prompt/terminal and navigate to the project folder.
 4. Install the necessary NPM libraries by running `npm install`.
 4. Make sure that MySQL Server is installed and running.